-Option Action Locate in State Table Locate in State Chart For a State element, select this option to switch from one diagram display format to the other, and highlight the element.
-In Project Browser Select this option to highlight the currently selected element in the Browser window.
-Shortcut: Alt+G Locate Classifier In Project Browser For an instance or Object, select this option to highlight the classifier for that element in the Browser window .
-Shortcut: Ctrl+Alt+G Locate Operation in Project Browser For an Action element, select this option to highlight the call operation for that element in the Browser window .
-Shortcut: Ctrl+Alt+G Find in all Diagrams Select this option to list the other diagrams in which the element is also used, on the 'Element Usage' dialog.
-Shortcut: Ctrl+U Custom References Select this option to identify and, if necessary, open the 'Properties' dialog for any elements that are the target of a cross reference from the selected element.
+Action For a State element, select this option to switch from one diagram display format to the other, and highlight the element.
+Select this option to highlight the currently selected element in the Browser window.
+Shortcut: Alt+G For an instance or Object, select this option to highlight the classifier for that element in the Browser window.
+Shortcut: Ctrl+Alt+G For an Action element, select this option to highlight the call operation for that element in the Browser window.
+Shortcut: Ctrl+Alt+G Select this option to list the other diagrams in which the element is also used, on the 'Element Usage' dialog.
+Shortcut: Ctrl+U Select this option to identify and, if necessary, open the 'Properties' dialog for any elements that are the target of a cross reference from the selected element.
 Shortcut: Ctrl+J